What Is Keyword Cannibalization?

 Before you make any changes to your website – make sure you do a thorough review of your posts and make sure you feel confident that cannibalization is the culprit!

 Make sure you TRACK every change you make on your website.
 We keep a spreadsheet of all changes we make – this way if we do something that plummets our rank – we can easily put everything back to the way it was.
+If you are feeling overwhelmed and would rather have use do a full SEO content audit and help you see where you need to improve your content for better ranking – just contact us!

 Just bark at us and we will do what we can to help!